Boers: Boer states and republics

 As the Voortrekkers progressed further inland, they continued to establish Boer colonies on the interior of South Africa.

 Anglo-Boer wars

 Following the British annexation of the Transvaal in 1877, Paul Kruger was a key figure in organizing a Boer resistance which led to expulsion of the British from the Transvaal.
 The Boers then fought the Second Boer War in the late 19th and early 20th century against the British in order to ensure the republics of the Transvaal (the Zuid-Afrikaansche Republiek) and the Orange Free State, remaining independent, ultimately capitulating in 1902.

 Boer War diaspora

 After the Second Boer War, a Boer diaspora occurred.
 Starting in 1903, the largest group emigrated to the Patagonia region of Argentina and to Brazil.
-Another group emigrated to British colony of Kenya, from where most returned to South Africa during the 1930s, while a third group under the leadership of General Ben Viljoen emigrated to Mexico and to New Mexico and Texas in the southwestern United States.
+Another group emigrated to the British colony of Kenya, from where most returned to South Africa during the 1930s, while a third group under the leadership of General Ben Viljoen emigrated to Mexico and to New Mexico and Texas in the southwestern United States.